graphitemaster/neothyne/docs/COLORGRADING.md

 ### Understanding Hue, Saturation and Lightness

-Lets define the terminology first.
+Let us define the terminology first.
 Hue is related to wavelength, that is the "base tone" of a color, but there is much more to what we consider a specific color.
 Saturation on the other hand refers to how a Hue appears under particular lighting conditions.
 Think of Saturation in terms of weak vs strong or pale vs